taimoorsardar/CrawlBot-Web-Assignment/README.md

    - It normalizes and validates each URL to ensure consistency in the crawling process.

 5. **Data Storage:**
    - Extracted information, including the title, description, keywords, and URL, is inserted into the MySQL database using SQL queries.
+   - Some crawled data is already stored there.
+   - For reference, the sql database is also attached.

 6. **Depth Limit:**
    - The crawling process continues until the specified depth is reached or until all available links have been explored.